 Kimberly B. Hughes is President/CEO of EntreNous Youth Empowerment Services.
 Inc., and Director of Programs for Compton YouthBuild.
 As a consultant, she works with non-profit organizations, universities and local school districts in the areas of curriculum development and program implementation.
 Ms. Hughes past employment was as a teacher, department chair/ academic coordinator of Adult Secondary Education at Harbor Community Adult School, a division of Los Angeles Unified School District (LAUSD).
 Prior to becoming an educator, Mrs. Hughes worked in the private and public sectors as a financial advisor, gerontologist and librarian.
 Recently, she served as an editor and chapter author for Advances in Educational Administration, Vol. 18: Identifying Leaders for Urban Charter, Autonomous and Independent Schools: Above and Beyond the Standards as well as published in the Journal of Educational Administration and co-authored a chapter in Education-Based Incarceration and Recidivism: The Ultimate Social Justice Crime-Fighting Tool.
 Ms. Hughes has presented at conferences locally, nationally and internationally.

 Candy Renteria is a Program Assistant at Compton YouthBuild.
 She graduated from Compton YouthBuild in 2014.
 She is the first in her family to graduate high school and attend college.
 She is currently a student at Los Angeles Trade Tech College working towards transferring to Cal State Dominguez Hills.
 She is planning to pursue a degree in Social Work.
-She is also a mother of a three year old daughter name Brianna.
+She is also a mother of a four year old daughter, Brianna.
 Her passions/interests include community work and working with young people.

-Ms. Villalobos is a third year English teacher at Compton YouthBuild.
+Ms. Villalobos is a fifth year English teacher at Compton YouthBuild.
 She received her undergraduate degree in Chicana/o Studies and Education from UCLA.
-She spent a few years as a youth organizer before receiving her teaching credential from Cal State Los Angeles.
-Ms. Villalobos is currently in the last quarter of her Masters Program in Education Foundations at Cal State Los Angeles.
-She believes education should be a positive, loving, healing, empowering process in which students are able to see themselves as academics, leaders, and powerful individuals.
+She spent a few years as a youth organizer before receiving her teaching credential and Masters in Education Foundations at Cal State Los Angeles.
+She believes education should be a positive, loving, healing, and empowering process in which students are able to see themselves as academics, leaders, and powerful individuals.
 She is a proud resident of the Northeast Los Angeles neighborhood of Highland Park.
 Her interests include eating delicious food, dancing, and spending time with her beautiful family.

 Jonathan Ware is the Construction Trainer for Compton YouthBuild where he teaches apprenticeship readiness training, soft and life skills.
 He worked as a Assistant Supervisor and Head Laborer for 20 plus years at Hendricks and Son's Construction.
 In 2014 he was hired for the position of Construction Trainer for Long Beach / San Pedro W.I.N.T.E.R YouthBuild to lead the Construction Program and in February 2016 joined the team at Compton YouthBuild.
 He was born in Los Angeles, CA and went to Crenshaw High School.
 His passion is to help at promise youth see a positive future for themselves and help them to put the action behind words to make their dreams a reality.